 Ayanna Pressley is an advocate, a policy-maker, an activist, and survivor.
-She is the Democratic Candidate for US Congress in Massachusetts’ 7th district.
+She is currently a Representative in The US Congress for Massachusetts’ 7th district, becoming the first African American woman elected to Congress from Massachusetts.
 Her election to the Boston City Council in 2009 marked the first time a woman of color was elected to the Council in its 100-year history.
 This laid the foundation for Ayanna’s groundbreaking work, which has consistently strived to improve the lives of people that are too often been left behind.

 Raised in Chicago, as the only child of an activist mother who instilled the value of civic participation, Ayanna understands the role that government should play in helping to lift up communities that are in need of the most help.
 After her election to the Council in 2009, she successfully pursued the establishment of the Committee on Healthy Women, Families, and Communities.
 The Committee addresses causes that Ayanna has always been most devoted to: stabilizing families and communities, reducing and preventing violence and trauma, combating poverty, and addressing issues that disproportionately impact women and girls.